arkadiyshin/docker-get-started/README.md

 **docker start [container_name or container_id]**

-run starting in attach mode, start in detach mode.
+run starting in attach mode by default, start in detach mode.
 Use -d parametr to running in detach mode.
+Use -a parametr to running in attach mode.
 For attaching running container use attach command

 **docker attach [container_name or container_id]**